cookiebytes/privacy-policy/readme.md

 CookieBytes itself doesn't collect or store any information besides temporary information that may be stored in web logs such as your IP address.

 ### Google Usage
-CookieBytes apps and websites use Google Analytics, AdMob, and AdSense.
+CookieBytes apps and websites may use Google Analytics, AdMob, and AdSense.
 Please review their policies here:

 * **[Google Advertising](https://policies.google.com/technologies/ads)**
 * **[How Google uses information from sites or apps that use our services](https://policies.google.com/technologies/partner-sites)**